|

 hands, and in 1935, after the German Army had acquired the manufacturing

-rights to the Enigma machine, the company was dissolved into
+rights to the Enigma machine, the company's assets were taken over by

 the newly established Heimsoeth und Rinke.